AkJunaid/RAGmini/README.md

 Handles JSON POST requests with a question field.

 Returns the LLM-generated answer.

-Dependencies

-fastapi==0.109.1

-uvicorn==0.25.0

-torch>=2.1.0

-transformers>=4.40.0

-langchain>=0.1.0

-langchain_community>=0.0.5 (for Chroma & PyPDFLoader)

-chromadb>=0.4.0

-Notes & Warnings

-LangChain deprecation:
-Chroma and PyPDFLoader were moved to langchain_community.
-Ensure imports are:

-from langchain_community.vectorstores import Chroma from langchain_community.document_loaders import PyPDFLoader

-Hugging Face rate limits:
-Using unauthenticated requests may be slow or rate-limited.
-Set a HF token to avoid this.

-Model download:
-BGE-M3 is ~2.3GB, download may take time depending on network speed.

 ## the big problem i faced and solved at 5:02pm